Frequently Asked Questions for Medical Marijuana

 How do I get a Marijuana Card in Alabama?

 The state isn't yet issuing Medical Marijuana cards, but by law the processes for issuing and accepting applications has to be in place by September 1, 2022.

 Our team specializes in guiding Alabamans through the process of getting their medical marijuana cards.
 We have offices in all major Alabama cities, with friendly and knowledgeable doctors ready to assist you.
 Call us at (833)-781-5633, email us at email@example.com, or make a reservation now to meet with one of our doctors once the state’s program is up and running.

 What is the Cost for a Medical Marijuana Card in Alabama?

-The medical marijuana market in Alabama will be overseen by an as-yet-unformed commission.
+The medical marijuana market in Alabama will be overseen by the Alabama Medical Cannabis Commission.
 Alabama’s medical marijuana law allows that commission to set an application fee of no more than $65

 Is my Personal Information Kept Confidential?

 Our patients’ privacy is one of our top priorities.
 We take steps to ensure that all of your information is protected in our secure, HIPAA-compliant filing system.
 We also promise not to share your contact information with any third parties